Biophysical Profile: Procedure, Risks & Side Effects

-With advancements in medical technologies, it is easier to perform tests that determine your baby’s health in the womb.
+With advancements in medical technologies, it is now easier to perform tests that determine your baby’s health in the womb.
 The biophysical profile is a medical procedure that is performed to assess your baby’s growth and health when it is in the womb; it helps explicitly in checking whether the baby in the womb is getting enough oxygen or not.
-Biophysical profiling is done to check the general well being of the baby in case of high-risk pregnancies.
-It is a non-invasive and a painless procedure, globally accepted to track the baby’s health.
+Biophysical profiling is done to check the general wellbeing of the baby in case of high-risk pregnancies.
+It is a non-invasive and a painless procedure, and is globally accepted to track the baby’s health.

-- Foetal Breathing: It shows how your baby’s chest moves as she breathes
+- Foetal Breathing: It shows how your baby’s chest moves as he breathes.

 - Foetal Heart Rate: It indicates the number of heartbeats per minute.